genesiscommunitysuccess/docs/docs/01_getting-started/09_training/03_ssdt-day3.md

 ## Advanced request servers

 Request Servers, (otherwise known as request/replies and often shortened to reqrep) retrieve a snapshot of data from a table or a view on demand and serve it up to the requesting client.
 They are predominantly used for serving the UI.
+As Data Servers, using Request Servers you can also [specify derived fields](/server-modules/request-server/basics/#specifying-derived-fields), [use an index](/server-modules/request-server/basics/#using-an-index), and add [where blocks](/server-modules/request-server/basics/#where-block).

 :::caution Request Servers are different from Data Servers Request Servers will reply with a single response.
 Once the response is received, the transaction is over (unlike a [Data Server](/server-modules/data-server/basics), which stays connected to the client and pushes updates).